Method

 How each surah makes Jonah emerge from a different darkness.

-Jesus Bears a Sign Each Surah Recalibrates
+Jesus (peace be upon him) Bears a Sign Each Surah Recalibrates

 How each surah recalibrates the sign that Jesus bears.